 When I finally reached a ridge where I could see the summit, Robert went ahead and I waited for Remi who was a few minutes behind me, then we walked the last few hundred feet to the summit together.
-We made it.
-Summit glory was ours!
+We did Cactus to Clouds!
 It was a beautiful summit, as always, but the wind was howling and it was freezing cold so we didn’t stay up that long.
 We snapped a few pictures and started down the mountain.

 Segment 4: Back to the Tram Station

 Because of the wind and the snow being so sloshy, getting down the upper mountain was a little challenging.
 We met another hiker, Christine, who had come up by a different route, who was looking for a way down.
 We invited her to join our group as we descended.
 We glissaded about 500 feet of the way down, but it was not at all graceful.
 I didn’t have an ice ax so I had to improvise.
 I shortened up my trekking poles and held them close to the tips to keep myself from accelerating out of control on the way down.
 Christine did the same.
 Robert and Remi fared a little better because they had brought ice axes.

 We glissaded about 500 feet of the way down, but it was not at all graceful.
 I didn’t have an ice ax so I had to improvise.